jarad/jarad.github.com/_posts/2013-11-13-realizations-from-a-stick-breaking-representation-of-a-dirichlet-process.md

 {% endhighlight %}

 A visualization of the stick-breaking process is given here for the first five probabilities.
+(Anybody know how to make this figure not have so much white space?
+I tried par(fin=c(5,1)) but that didn't work.)

 {% highlight r %}